5 Top Sustainable Entrepreneurs

-Venezuelan-born designer, creative director, and brand strategist with over 25 years of experience, working internationally with luxury brands spanning fashion, fine jewellery, clean beauty and design, Mauro Durant grew up between the exotic landscapes of tropical rainforests and the Caribbean, and a forward-thinking, open-minded London.
+Venezuelan-born designer, creative director, and brand strategist with over 25 years of experience across luxury fashion, fine jewellery, clean beauty, and design, Mauro Durant grew up between the exotic landscapes of the Caribbean and a forward-thinking, open-minded London.

 His love for the environment and all things natural started early in his childhood, spending weekends learning from his grandmother about growing and nurturing plants as opposed to flocking to the latest plastic toy.
 By the time he was a teenager, he would spend his holidays at the beach picking up plastic bottles and cigarette butts.
-Years later, in the 90’s, the young entrepreneur co-founded fashion brand Durant & Diego in Caracas, working with natural textiles, supporting skilful artisans and craftsmanship, and exporting collections through key partnerships with Barneys New York, LA, and Japan, and the Maria Luisa boutique in Paris.
+Not long after, the young entrepreneur co-founded fashion brand Durant & Diego in Caracas, working with natural textiles, supporting skilful artisans and craftsmanship, and exporting collections through key partnerships with Barneys New York, LA, and Japan, and the Maria Luisa boutique in Paris.

 Always curious and an avid learner, Durant relocated to Paris in early 2000, to further his design studies with a master’s degree at the French Institute of Fashion, followed by working with prestigious luxury brands.
 In 2006, moved to London as associate creative director of Couturelab, a laboratory of ideas and online platform to support global creative talents and craftsmanship.